DSkywalk/retroarch-clover/core_modules_extra/mame2003_mini.hmod/readme.txt

  +400 games + NEOGEO + CPS1 just on 5MB!
 Full gamelist at: http://bit.ly/skyMAME2003

+PATCH-NEOGEO-BIOS: The neogeo.zip file must be in SYSTEM directory :)

 Core by libretro
 Module by D_Skywalk
 Hakchi module system by madmonkey